-While this programme offers students the opportunity to specialise in sustainability, it also provides rigorous engineering training and will be eligible for accreditation by Engineers Ireland.
+While this course offers students the opportunity to specialise in sustainability, it also provides rigorous engineering training.
 It also encompasses extensive learning around climate and sustainability issues.
-Many projects will look to tackle issues related to the UN Sustainable Development Goals, for example.

 Industry partners will be involved throughout, lending their expertise and advice to reviewing module content, mentoring students and setting assessments.
+Students have the option to study a language, can spend some time studying overseas, and all students will complete a paid INTRA work placement in third year.